a-mustafa/DATA-EXPLORATION-AND-VISUALIZATION/README.md

 # DATA-EXPLORATION-AND-VISUALIZATION
-Slides and material of my DATA EXPLORATION AND VISUALIZATION course at JUST
+Material of my DATA EXPLORATION AND VISUALIZATION course at JUST